inzilico/cap-set-problem/README.md

 # Cap Set Problem

-The repo represents approaches to find cap set for different n.
+The repo represents approaches to find cap set for different  values of n.

 ## Descripion